 Youku is often called the Youtube of China.
-Yes, as Youtube, it’s a video hosting service.
+Yes, like Youtube, it’s a video hosting service.
 In China, Youku is one of the most important online video and streaming service platform.
 The unique point of Youku is that it offers long-form videos.
-Despite the emergence of short video and livestreaming platforms, longer videos are still prefered when users want to gain deeper knowledge, learn about a topic or watch news.
+Despite the emergence of a short video and live streaming platforms, longer videos are still prefered when users want to gain deeper knowledge, learn about a topic or watch the news.

 There’s definitely still life in long-form video.
 It’s more searchable and appealing if you want to learn something or have a fuller experience with a content creator.

 Youku can help brands to:

 - Reach out to a wider audience through a widely accessible media platform